MicrosoftDocs/azure-stack-docs/AKS-Hybrid/troubleshoot-aks-hybrid-preview.md

 ## Issues with using AKS-HCI and Azure Arc Resource Bridge

-We do NOT recommend or support running AKS on Azure Stack HCI and Azure Arc Resource Bridge on the same Azure Stack HCI or Windows Server cluster.
+We do not recommend or support running AKS on Azure Stack HCI and Azure Arc Resource Bridge on the same Azure Stack HCI or Windows Server cluster.
 If you have AKS on Azure Stack HCI installed, run `Uninstall-AksHci` and start deploying your Azure Arc Resource Bridge from scratch.

 ## KVA timeout error